zircote/swagger-php/docs/guide/migrating-to-v3.md

 ## Updated CLI

 - Added colors
-- No output for succesful execution (Removed summary)
+- No output for successful execution (Removed summary)
-- non-zero exit when an error occured.
+- non-zero exit when an error occurred.
 - Defaults to yaml
 - Defaults to stdout.
 To save to openapi.yaml use `-o` or `>`